Leave this site

 Their role is to help progress current policing initiatives in the local community.
 They assist with events including the Suffolk Show, town fairs, carnivals and charity events.

-They also support the important work of safer neighbourhood teams and are taught basic knowledge in a variety of policing activity.
+They also support the important work of community policing teams and are taught basic knowledge in a variety of policing activity.

 The aims of the scheme are:

-Young people who join our cadet schemes will get the chance to develop skills that will assist them in the job market, encourage good citizenship, help them to make positive life choices, and influence the shape of the community and the police and fire service of the future.
+Young people who join our cadet schemes will get the chance to develop skills that will assist them in the job market, encourage good citizenship, help them to make positive life choices, and influence the shape of the community and the police service.

 Police cadets help and assist in the community by assisting with local events such as fairs, town shows, carnivals and other local events.
 They help with high profile events such as the Suffolk Show.

-Police cadets also help the local safer neighbourhood teams through leaflet drops, crime prevention initiatives, community safety events and street surveys.
+Police cadets also help the community policing teams through leaflet drops, crime prevention initiatives, community safety events and street surveys.

 They are taught basic knowledge in a variety of policing activity.
 Law for example, definitions of robbery, burglary, theft, public order and the Police and Criminal Evidence Act, along with arrest and custody procedures.
 Cadets will also get an insight into how to deal with a road traffic collision, first aid, officers safety, conflict management, the caution and stop and search powers.

-As cadets they also have the opportunity to visit different departments in the police service, such as Air Support Unit, Dog Section, Firearms Unit, Roads Policing and Scenes of Crime unit.
+As cadets they also have the opportunity to visit different departments in the police service, such as Dog Section, Firearms Unit, Roads Policing and Scenes of Crime unit.

 The scheme welcomes young people of all abilities.
 If a recruit has special requirements this will, wherever possible be accommodated, if necessary using the support of a carer provided by the cadet.